esa/pagmo/doc/sphinx/documentation/population.rst

          pop = population(prob,100)
          pf = pop.plot_pareto_fronts()

-   .. method:: get_best_idx()
+   .. method:: get_best_idx((int) n)

-      Returns the index of the best :class:`PyGMO.individual` in a *population*.
-The best :class:`PyGMO.individual` is the one with the least domination count.
-In case of equal domination counts, the individual with the shortest domination list wins
+      Returns the n best indexes of the :class:`PyGMO.individual` in a *population*.
+The best :class:`PyGMO.individual`s are computed according to non-dominated sorting in populations that have a multi-objective problem.

    .. method:: get_worst_idx()

       Returns the index of the worst :class:`PyGMO.individual` in a *population*.
-The worst :class:`PyGMO.individual` is the one with the largest domination count.
-In case of equal domination counts, the individual with the longest domination list is worst
+The worst :class:`PyGMO.individual` is computed according to non-dominated sorting in populations that have a multi-objective problem.

       .. code-block:: python